Authentication & Principals

 Authorization: Bearer <token>header - Verifies the token with Clerk

-- Loads the internal user record from the database (one optimized query with specialist/patient joins)
+humansrow (and the matchingprincipalsrow) from the database (one optimized query with specialist/patient joins) - Sets

-UserContextin the request context - Rejects with 401 if token is missing, invalid, or user is blocked
+PrincipalContextin the request context (withActorType = 'human') - Rejects with 401 if token is missing, invalid, or human is blocked

 2. OrganizationContext middleware